davidor/proxy-wasm-rate-limit/README.md

 the proxy that forwards the request, etc, but for now this plugin only supports a single namespace "proxy_wasm".

-The conditions can only use the `==` operand for now.
+The conditions can only use the `==` operator for now.
 The format for both the conditions and the variables is as follows:
 - Path: `req.path`.
 - Header: `req.headers._name_of_the_header_`.